kageoni/ng2-modal-module/README.md

 **WARNIGNG** Don't forget to include the bootstrap styles!

 ### <a name="usage"></a>3.
 Usage
-In order to use the `RxPubSub` service you have to include/import it into your application:
+In order to use the `Ng2ModalWindowService` service you have to include/import it into your application:
 ```
 import {ModalModule} from 'ng2-modal-module';